STARTING AND RUNNING A SPEECH AND DEBATE

 ·

-students pay for hotel rooms and food?
-If your budget is very small, how about
+pay for hotel rooms and food?
+If your budget is very small, will students pay

-Also, consider photocopy costs, purchasing of books, etc. as you
+Also, consider computer costs, purchasing of books, etc. as you

 develop your budget.